TDG-Platform/docs/ENVI_ClassificationSmoothing.md

   Name            |  Required  |  Valid Values             | Description
 ------------------|:---------: |:------------------------- |---------------
 output_raster_uri | True       | .hdr, .tif | Specify a string with the fully qualified filename and path of the output raster.
 If you do not specify this property, the output raster is only temporary.
-Once the raster has no remaining references, ENVI deletes the temporary file. output_raster_uri_filename  |  False  | A string with the filename of the output raster specified.
+Once the raster has no remaining references, ENVI deletes the temporary file.

 **OPTIONAL SETTINGS AND DEFINITIONS:**